Driver whose car vaulted over tow truck speaks out

 A Lowndes County sheriff’s deputy was responding to an earlier wreck on May 24 when his body camera recorded Bruton’s sedan flying into the air after driving up the ramp of a flatbed tow truck, which had stopped in the highway’s opposite left lane.

-The car soared 120 feet (37 meters) before landing upside down, according to a police report.
+The car soared 120 feet before landing upside down, according to a police report.
 It struck another vehicle and tumbled end over end before coming to rest.

 Bruton was hospitalized in intensive care in neighboring Florida.
 She said her internal injuries required at least four surgeries and she’s grateful to have survived.